What is a Sole Proprietorship? –

-What is a Sole Proprietorship? – A sole proprietorship is a form of simple business which can be done by a single person also, it is not included as a legal entity.
-It classifies the person who is the owner of the business because the owner will only be responsible for all the losses of the company.
-A sole proprietor can work under the owner of the company and it can also work under a fictitious name, such as Pihu’s Nail Salon.
-The fictitious name is just a trading name of the company– it can not create any legal entity separate from the sole proprietor owner.
+A sole proprietorship is a type of straightforward business that can be operated by one individual only; it is not considered to be a legal entity.
+It categorizes the business owner because only the owner will be accountable for all losses incurred by the company.
+A sole proprietorship is capable of operating both under the company’s legal name and a fictional name, such as Pihu’s Nail Salon.
+The fictitious name is merely a trading name for the business; it has no legal significance independent of the sole proprietor owner.

 Must read – How to register a sole proprietorship in India?